mustafar/nh-recipes/content/blog/bhindi-gosht/index.md

 ---
 title: Bhindi Gosht
 date: 2020-07-19T14:08:17.738Z
-description: Mutton Curry  with Okra
+description: Mutton curry with okra
-credit: " Fakhrun Nisa -(Nanna)                          "
+credit: Fakhrun Nisa (Nanna)
 ---
 # Ingredients:

-* Mutton.        half kg
+* ½ kg mutton
-* Okra.
-250 gms
-* Curd.
-100 gms
+* 250g okra (_bhindi_)
+* 100g yogurt
-* Garlic paste.
-1 1/2 tsp
+* 1½ tsp garlic paste
-* Ginger paste  1 1/2 tsp
+* 1½ ginger paste
-* Onions            2 large
+* 2 large onions
-* Salt.                 to taste
+* Salt, to taste

 ### Spices

-* Chili pwd.      half tsp
+* ½ tsp red chile powder
-* Coriander pwd.
-1 1/2 tsp
+* 1½ tsp coriander powder (_dhania powder_)
-* Tumeric pwd.  half tsp
+* ½ tsp turmeric (_haldi_) powder
-* Cumin pwd.     half tsp
+* ½ tsp cumin (_zeera_) powder
-* Garam masala  half tsp
+* ½ tsp garam masala
-* Kalaunji.           half tsp
+* ½ tsp onion seeds (_kalonji_)
-* Cinnamon.
-1 stick
+* 1 cinnamon stick (_dalchini)
-* Oil.                      half cup and some for frying okra
+* ½ cup oil, and some more for frying okra

-# Method
+# Preparation

-1. Wash the okra and spread on paper towel to dry.
-2. Cut each into 2 or 3 pieces according to their size.
+Wash the okra and spread on paper towel to dry.
+Cut each into 2 or 3 pieces according to their size.
 Fry the okra lightly.

-3. Pour half cup oil into a pressure cooker.
-Add one large sliced onion and saute till golden brown.
-4. Add the washed and well drained mutton.
+Pour half cup oil into a pressure cooker.
+Add one large sliced onion and sauté till golden brown.
+Add the washed and well drained mutton.
 Do not stir for a few minutes.
-Then saute till dry.
+Then sauté till dry.

 Add garlic paste first then the ginger paste.
-5. Grind the onion and add the  paste.
-6. After the raw smell disappears add the curd, salt and spices.
-Keep stirring till the oil surfaces.
+Grind the onion and add the paste.
+After the raw smell goes away add the yogurt, salt and spices.
+Keep stirring till oil surfaces.

-7. Add water and pressure cook for 20 minutes.
+Add water and pressure cook for 20 minutes.
 A thickish curry is desirable.
-8. Once the steam escapes, add the okra ....no stirring.
+Once the steam escapes, add the okra — no stirring!

-9. Move the cooker around so that the okra mixes in well with the curry.
+Move the cooker around so that the okra mixes in well with the curry.
 Bring to a boil and check to see if tender.

+# Tips
-### *It is best if eaten with Rumaali Roti*
+> This recipe is best server with Rumaali roti